 An automotive manufacturer hosts a cocktail party for their preferred customers, introducing their new car model.
 They purchase a custom TGI food service kit, including disposable plates, napkins and wine/champagne glasses.
 The products advertise the manufacturer’s logo and the logo of the new model, which adds a great deal of professionalism to the gathering.

 A leading motorcycle manufacturer hosts an annual party for their employees and customers, using a number of TGI food service products all imprinted with the motorcycle logo.
 What a special way to say thanks for a great year.

 A trade association was in need of gaining new members.
 They sponsored an educational event in conjunction with a cocktail party, utilizing Tranter Graphics products for coffee and snacks at the education seminar and for all the food service needs at the party.
-Included was the Party Plate which enables associates to mingle and eat/drink at once.

 Fundraising can be a great moneymaker, and paper napkins printed with a local historic site and picture can make the local community proud that they are part of the promotion.
 The imprinted napkins can be put in poly bags of a custom count.
 This gives the look of a high perceived value for the fundraising group.

 A MADD chapter prints their message on coasters and then donates the coasters to local bars and restaurants to get the message out where the drinking is happening.